 While you are bringing your water to a boil to cook your orzo, you can get started on prepping all of your ingredients.

-For the carrots, you’ll want to dice them into tiny, pieces to add crunch to every bite.
+For both the onions and carrots, you’ll want to peel and dice them into tiny, pieces to add crunch to every bite.

 I usually buy pitted Kalamata olives, simply because they are easier to work with in this recipe.